microsoft/testfx-docs/RFCs/005-Framework-Extensibility-Custom-DataSource.md

 This details the MSTest V2 framework extensibility for specifying custom data source for data driven tests.

 ## Motivation
-Often times, custom data source is required for data driven tests.
+Often times, custom data sources are required for data driven tests.
 User should be able to leverage test framework extensibility to provide custom data sources for test execution.

 ## Detailed Design

 ### Requirements
-1. Test data from custom data source should be easily associated with multiple test cases.
+1. A cusotm data source can be used by multiple test cases.
+2. A test case can have multiple data sources.

 ### Proposed solution
 Here is a solution for using custom data source in data driven tests.